KevinMcD25/MIS352GroupKEAH/README.md

 **Project Dsc**

-This is an application that is a mix of a adventure WV page and a planning tool for outdoor adventures.
-We would like to promote going outdoors and seeing what the appalacha has to offer.
-One fuction of the application with be to help outdoor goers plan their trips using our application.
+This is an application that is a mix of an adventure WV page and a planning tool for outdoor adventures.
+We would like to promote going outdoors and seeing what the Appalachia has to offer.
+One function of the application will be to help outdoor goers plan their trips using our application.
 They will set a date and the information about that weather season and activities you can do will populate.
-This application will also provide you with the rich history and views that the appalacha have to offer!
+This application will also provide you with the rich history and views that the Appalacha has to offer!

 *******************************************************************************************************************************************************************

 **Current Phase**

-Kevin: We are currently in Phase 1 of our application, we need to develope our first pages
+Kevin: We are currently in Phase 1 of our application, we need to develop our first pages

 *******************************************************************************************************************************************************************

 **Future Implementation**

-Kevin: I would like to start adding more detail to my homepage and find out new types styles I could use
+Kevin: I would like to start adding more detail to my homepage and find out new types of styles I could use

 *******************************************************************************************************************************************************************